AtlassianPS/ConfluencePS/docs/en-US/New-Page.md

 ```

 ### -Convert
-Convert the provided body to Confluence's storage format.
+Optionally, convert the provided body to Confluence's storage format.
-Optional flag.
 Has the same effect as calling ConvertTo-ConfluenceStorageFormat against your Body.

 ```yaml